jmarkmorris/my-globals/README-aider.md

     *   **Downsides:** Uses significantly more tokens than `editor-diff`, potentially increasing cost and latency.
     *   **`run-aider.sh` Usage:** The *initial default* in Architect Mode.
 Switchable to `editor-diff` via the pre-launch confirmation menu.

+There are additional edit formats to investigate.
+The choices of edit modes could be expanded in the future.

 **Troubleshooting Edit Failures:**

 If you experience frequent failed edits, especially with complex changes, switching from a `diff`-based format (`diff`, `editor-diff`) to a `whole`-based format (`whole`, `editor-whole`) using the `run-aider.sh` pre-launch menu might improve reliability, at the cost of increased token usage.